inezcampos/rockbuster_project/README.md

 # rockbuster_project
 The rockbuster project is developed in the context of the Career Foundry data analysis program.
-The data is from a ficticous movie rental company that used to have stores around the world, yet is now facing stiff competition from other streaming services.
+The data is from a ficticous movie rental company that used to have stores around the world, yet is now facing steep competition from other streaming services.
 In order to plan a competitive strategy, the company aims to launch a new video rental services.
 To ensure its sucess, the company needs insights into complex business questions, which this analysis, using excel and SQL has sought to address.
 ## Key questions
 * Which movies contributed the most/least to revenue gain?
 * What was the average rental duration for all videos?